Popover¶

 Popovers can include text, links, buttons, and other interactive elements relevant to the task at hand.

-Tooltips vs. Popovers¶
+Tooltips vs. popovers¶

 Tooltips are meant for supplementary, non-essential information.
 They’re limited to brief, non-interactive text and appear on hover, making them inaccessible on touch devices.